 - a.
 Increase in cost of supply chain and logistics - b.
-Increase in inflation rate and cost of products - b.
-Non availability of manpower, farm labors. - c.
+Increase in inflation rate and cost of products - c.
+Non availability of manpower, farm labors. - d.
 Uncertainty of monsoon rain and threat of global warming.
-India agrarian economy is mainly dependent on the agriculture production which largely contribute to the farmers' income. - d.
-Increasing global trade war and sanction - e.
-Unstable Indian Rupee exchange rate against major foreign currencies. - c.
-Unpredictable surge in Covid'19 and its impact on economic outlook.
+India agrarian economy is mainly dependent on the agriculture production which largely contribute to the farmers' income.

+- e.
+Increasing global trade war and sanction - f.
+Unstable Indian Rupee exchange rate against major foreign currencies. - g.
+Unpredictable surge in Covid'19 and its impact on economic outlook. - h.
+Monsoon has a direct impact on cane farming and a weak monsoon can impact the availability of cane and hence sugar for exports.